 How Slothfulness Affects Students

 Laziness causes many problems for students.
+Just as many employees are affected by toxic behaviors in organizations, many students experience similar challenges in school environments.
 It stops them from learning well and getting good grades.
 When students don’t see the point of school, they lose motivation.
 This results in bad time management and not following school rules.

 Laziness leads to quick, often bad, choices.
 It brings more stress and frustration.
 This messes up studying and can hurt future job chances.